kelvs-ricafort/restaurant-details/README.md

 # restaurant-details

-# includes the android and iOS version of restaurant-details app
+includes the Android and iOS versions of the restaurant-details app